Flight: Air Arabia G9 386

 Flying over the suburbs of Beirut.

 After takeoff the flight turned west over the Mediterranean.
 Now I’m no geographer (even though I would make a great one) but I knew that Lebanon was to the far east of the Mediterranean, so anything west of that is going back to Europe.
-Then it occured to me.
+Then it occurred to me.
 Ohh.
 OHH!
 They can’t fly over Israel as part of a reciprocal banning of airlines.
 It would be prudent to not fly over Syria either, so our flight was taking a detour.

 Nawras – the inflight magazine of Air Arabia.